As the world changes, so must our cities.

 Liberland Metaverse will act as a virtual industry synergy and networking hub for crypto projects, crypto companies and crypto events.
 People will be able to buy plots of land with cryptocurrency and enter digital buildings as avatars.

-Floating City, Maldives
+Floating City, the Maldives

 Designers: Foster + Partners

 The city of Amaravati will be the new administrative capital of the Indian state of Andhra Pradesh in south-eastern India.

 Situated on the banks of the River Krishna, Amaravati’s structure will be defined by a strong urban grid inspired by Lutyens’ Delhi, an area in New Delhi named after the British architect Sir Edwin Lutyens, and Central Park in New York.

 Greenery and water will make up at least 60 per cent of the city with the aim of making Amaravati one of the most sustainable in the world, complete with the latest technologies such as the conversion of light into electricity through the use of photovoltaics.